No Pizza, No Lasagne, No Tourist Menu: Our Favourite Venice Restaurant

 “It’s better than being in an office,” says Kiko, a young Al Pacino lookalike, but with a greater tendency to smile than smirk.
 “It’s just something we do and we accept it.
 Friends drop in to say hello.
 It’s nice.”

 Quality seafood couldn’t not be intrinsic to what makes Antiche Carampane special.
 After all, it was opened by the son of a fish wholesaler, Piera’s brother, Giovanni Bortoluzzi, in 1982.
 Just like Giovanni, who gave up a bank job to open the restaurant, Francesco gave up a nautical career to help his mother run the place after Giovanni died and she took over.
-But we ask Francesco what he thinks the family’s secret is to running a great restaurant.
+We ask Francesco what he thinks the family’s secret is to running a great restaurant.